blackbird-agency/hyva-splide-js/README.md

 </section>
 ```

-Next, listen for the custom event indicating that SplideJS has been loaded, and apply Splide to the HTML elements, as described in the [SplideJS documentation](https://splidejs.com/guides/getting-started/#applying-splide).
+Next, create a function to listen the [Alpine.store](https://alpinejs.dev/globals/alpine-store) state `is_loading` indicating that SplideJS has been loaded, and apply Splide to the HTML elements, as described in the [SplideJS documentation](https://splidejs.com/guides/getting-started/#applying-splide).

-### Example : using `x-data`

 ```html
 <?php